pauletters/README-Generator/README.md

 At this time no further contributions are needed.

 ## Tests
-Below is a link to a video of a sample README being created. https://drive.google.com/file/d/1LjZ4mqHSOVHYktlrs6KSboskx5bhbq7h/view
+Below is a link to a video of a sample README being created.
+There is one for ScreenCastify and one for Google Drive.
+They are the same video but feel free to choose whichever! https://drive.google.com/file/d/1LjZ4mqHSOVHYktlrs6KSboskx5bhbq7h/view

 ## Questions